Foster Logo

 What does the Foster logo mean?

 The Foster logo is stylized as a standard alcoholic beverage label.
-The red F stands for the brand’s name, while the yellow ring around it represents the letter O and light beer.
-You have to see the shape of the ring: its uneven thickness creates a 3D effect as if the logo is put on a protruding object, like a can or a bottle.
+The red letter F denotes the brand name, and the yellow ring around it represents the letter O and light beer.
+You should see the shape of the ring: its uneven thickness creates a 3D effect, as if the logo is placed on a protruding object, such as a can or bottle.

 What does Foster say about symbols?

-Professor Thomas C. Foster has written several books on literature.
-In many of them, he reflects on symbols and how they should be interpreted.
-Here’s what he said about it: “Symbols normally aren’t lying on the surface of the novel; you have to look for it.
+Professor Thomas K. Foster has written several books on literature.
+He reflects on symbols and how they should be interpreted in many of them.
+Here’s what he said about it: “Symbols usually don’t lie on the surface of a novel; they need to be searched for.”

 What is the font of the Foster logo?

 The font of the first logo is called Foster’s.
-It was created in 1989 by typographer Adrian Williams for The Quite Extraordinary Design Partnership, who did the branding for Foster’s Lager.
-The developer adapted the text for printing labels on aluminum cans and promotional materials.
-In 2017, the letters took on a new, more elongated shape.
-The serifs remain but are sharper.
+It was created in 1989 by typographer Adrian Williams for The Quite Extraordinary Design Partnership, which was branding Foster’s Lager beer.
+The developer adapted the text for printing labels on aluminum cans and advertising materials.
+In 2017, the letters acquired a new, more elongated form.
+The serifs remained but became more distinct.